 VES Education Initiative Resources

-The VES Education Initiative is a long-term goal of finding and creating avenues, under the education umbrella, to expand the visual effects global talent pool, focusing on untapped and nontraditional demographics, with an emphasis on diversity and inclusion.
-This includes finding raw new talent and creating new opportunities for those currently employed in visual effects.
+The VES Education Initiative is a long-term project committed to finding and creating avenues to expand the visual effects global talent pool, with a focus on attracting and investing in the untapped potential of diverse and often underrepresented communities.
+This includes finding raw talent and creating new opportunities for those currently employed in visual effects.

 The VES Education Initiative Resources page will continue to grow and evolve, so please come back often to explore new content.